 We focus our charitable activities on the disadvantaged, on young people and on education.
-Charities are supported on the basis of their effectiveness and impact.
+Charities are supported on the basis of their effectiveness and impact and we also support staff giving and sponsorship through matching donations.

 The Passage, which is based very near to our London office, has a high impact on the local community.
 3i funds The Passage’s education, training and employment department, which provides homeless and insecurely housed people with support to find a way back into employment and explore training and educational options.